-To improve the policy, we must find a ticket that has better performance than repeatedly sampling from the Gaussian prior.
-We propose a variant of \textit{random search} (Algorithm \ref{alg:prs_initial_noise}) that estimates Monte-Carlo returns on policy rollouts to find golden tickets.
+In this work, we consider random search (RS) \cite{jordana2025introduction}, zeroth-order search (ZOS) \cite{jordana2025introduction} and cross-entropy method (CEM) \cite{rubinstein1997optimization} for finding golden tickets.
+The simplest of them, random search samples $N$ tickets, and returns one with the maximum average reward.
+We describe the algorithmic details for RS, ZOS and CEM, along with sequential halving \cite{karnin2013almost} in Appendix \ref{app:search_methods}.
 Our approach only assumes that initial noise can be injected into the pretrained policy, and that (sparse) task rewards can be calculated for rollouts.